theoutfield/sc_sncn_motorcontrol/module_serial_encoder/doc/index.rst

 This service can run independently but is meant to be used by the :ref:`Position Feedback Module <module_position_feedback>` that is why it uses the same communication interface.

-The Service should always run over an **IFM tile** so it can access the ports to your SOMANET IFM device.
+The Service should always run over an **IF2 tile** so it can access the ports to your SOMANET IFM device.

 .. cssclass:: github